-Iconic music store at Kala Ghoda, Rhythm House, slips into the history books from today
+Mumbai's iconic music store, Rhythm House, slips into history books

 The door to Rhythm House, Kala Ghoda, was opened by the guard for one last time, yesterday.
 The mecca of music marked its last day on February 29.
 Today onwards, it will be shutters down as one more SoBo institution becomes a piece of the past, nails hammered into its musical coffin, thanks to the digital revolution.

 Rhythm House closed from today, accepting defeat from the digital revolution.
 Pics/Sameer Markande

 Yesterday, when we visited the store early afternoon, we witnessed portions of the once crowded shelves of the store were barren.
 There were huge discounts on almost all music in the CD sections — ranging from 10 per cent to 70 per cent.

 The red jacketed helpers in the aisle and the soothing sound of music will be missed, said loyal patrons